lsst-sitcom/sitcomtn-057/index.rst

 .. abstract::

-   During one of the soak test during the night of 26-Jan-2023, the soak program ran for almost 3 hours.
-During this time, there were about 220 tracking intervals.
-This note details the analysis that was done on this run, including mount jitter and slew and settle times.

 ..
 Metadata such as the title, authors, and description are set in metadata.yaml

 ..
 TODO: Delete the note below before merging new content to the main branch.